pdrersin/AerodynamcisPlots/README.md

 To run this notebook, consider the following steps:

-1) Open the link below in a new tab
+1) Open the link below in a new tab,

    https://mybinder.org/v2/gh/pdrersin/aerodynamcisplots/master

-   wait until it load the necessary packages (might take few minutes).
-The jupyter notebook interface will load automatically.
-Additionally, you can view the logs by clicking the "show" button in the "Build  Logs" section while waiting.
+   wait until it loads the necessary packages (might take up to few minutes).
+The jupyter notebook interface will load automatically once finished.
+In the meanwhile, you can view the build logs by clicking the "show" button in the "Build  Logs" section to see futher status.

  2) Once, the jupyter envairement is loaded.
 Clickthe notebook file  "AerodynamicsPlots.ipynb".